epfl-si/warden_openid_bearer/README.md

 # WardenOpenidBearer

-[Warden](https://github.com/wardencommunity/warden) strategy for authentication with OpenID-Connect JWT bearer tokens.
+[Warden](https://github.com/wardencommunity/warden) strategy for authentication with OpenID-Connect bearer tokens.

 This gem is like
 [the `warden_openid_auth gem`](https://rubygems.org/gems/warden_openid_auth),
-except that it only provides support for the very last step of the OAuth code flow, i.e. when the resource server / relying party (your Ruby Web app) validates and decodes the JWT token.
+except that it only provides support for the very last step of the OAuth code flow, i.e. when the resource server / relying party (your Ruby Web app) validates and decodes the bearer token.

 Use this gem if your client-side Web (or mobile) app will be taking care of the rest of the OAuth2 motions, such as redirecting (or